 Paint the Town Green

-Centennial College turns 50 years old this year and we celebrated by painting the town - green!
+Centennial College turned 50 years old in 2016, and we celebrated by painting the town - green!

 This "greening" initiative is Centennial's way of giving back to the communities that made Ontario's first college what it is today.